 Criterion Validity

 This really means the same to both the researcher and the clinician; it is how an instrument performs when compared with a “gold standard” of known performance.
 To make the comparison fair the testing context must be the same.
-The patients must be from similar groups as far as variables that affect the outcome of the study are concerned, the testing environment must be the same and the testers similar.
-The gold standard or criterion must obviously be valid and consistently reliable and not influenced external phenomenon that have nothing to do with what it is measuring, it must therefore have content, face and construct validity.
-If done properly, therefore, this test may truly rank as the peak of validity but it has its own set of pratfalls that can affect it to the point where the same instrument (O’Brien’s test in this example) can be tested against the same criterion using very comparable patient’s and conclude two very different results with one tester saying it is an almost perfect test and the other stating that is it a piece of rubbish.
+As far as variables that affect the outcome of the study are concerned, the patients must be from similar groups , the testing environment must be the same and the testers similar.
+The gold standard or criterion must obviously be valid and consistently reliable and not influenced by external phenomenon that have nothing to do with what it is measuring, it must therefore have content, face and construct validity.
+If done properly, therefore, this test may truly rank as the peak of validity, but it has its own set of pratfalls that can affect it to the point where the same instrument (O’Brien’s test in this example) can be tested against the same criterion using very comparable patient’s and conclude two very different results with one tester saying it is an almost perfect test and the other stating the exact opposite.
 Remember that both studies used comparable groups and the same criterion .
 How much faith can you then have in criterion validity regardless of magnificent the concept is in principle.
-However, for the precise calculation of h ow good a test is criterion validity must be used and the results of studies using this type of validity must not be thrown out without a good deal of thought and research.
+However, for the precise calculation of ow good a test is criterion validity must be used and the results of studies using this type of validity must not be thrown out without a good deal of thought and research.
 Nor should they be accepted simply because they have criterion validity and certainly if they disagree with your experience you have to question their face validity and read the entire paper with a critical eye before accepting or rejecting the study.
+The clinician obviously cannot use the methods of criterion validity in practice.
+He has not control and he/she cannot fix all variables but the patient’s treatment, but he/she can use information generated from good criterion valid information.
 The remainder of this section will be concerned using the numbers generated from validity studies in the practice of manual therapy.

 Clinical Use of Validity Numbers